What Are Your Chances of Project Success? [From the Archives - First Published in 2003]

 Competent Staff

-• Right people on the team?
+• Are the right people on the team?

-• Appropriate incentives?
+• Are there appropriate incentives?

 ___ total items with a “Yes” x 1.6 = ___.